Raphaelmos/Series/Different projects/Compilator_Project/README.md

 This project of Programming a language is realized for a course specific and based on elements from practical work made along the semester.

+Small precision : this compilator is with a base of Assembly / OCaml and only function for compiling C programming and not any other languages yet.
 This project implements a small programming language with the following elements:
 # Understanding of how it functions
 Successful tests :